freemansoft/java-to-windows-performance-counters/README.md

 *	MultiThreadedLiason: String based API where the category/(instance)/counter strings are passed in on every call.
 *	MultiThreadedFacade: Completely static interface.
 This provides 7X thre throughput of MultiThreadedLiason.
 Numeric key based API where the caller registers a category/(instance)/counter string combo to get a key that is used in subsequent calls.

+Performance Counters use the high resolution system timer.
+You must use the StopwachTimestamp() method when doing timer spans.

 # Using the Provided Binaries
 The github repository holds the latest binaries in the packages directory.
 You can use them without having to compile C# code or build any proxies.
 Steps to use binaries